 Yeshua is Jesus’ Hebrew name.

-A bet din is a Jewish court that resolves legan disputes between Jews.
+A bet din is a Jewish court that resolves legal disputes between Jews.

 Baba Mezia 84a